learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 "Oh yeah, let's go to 41.890221 and -87.633904!"

 Latitude and longitude give _absolute_ directions based on the Equator and Prime Meridian.
 They're not commonly used by humans to make decisions on where to get lunch (even if they point, in fact, to one of our favorite pizzerias in Chicago).

-So far we've been finding out where we are in the file system "tree," how about we find out what's _in_ these directories (besides other directories)?
+So far, we've been finding out where we are in the file system "tree," how about we find out what's _in_ these directories (besides other directories)?
 We'll cover that in our next lesson.